 Tuition fees covered

-Additional living stipend scholarships available (Monash Graduate Scholarship)
+Additional living stipend through Monash Graduate Scholarship

 The University of Queensland offers a range of fully funded PhD programs in Australia through UQGSS.

-Research travel funds and thesis support
+Research travel and development funding

 If you’re aiming for a fully funded PhD scholarship in Australia, understanding the eligibility criteria is crucial: